A historic pub interior of national importance

 Listed Status: II66 Oldham Street

 Early to mid C19 small city centre pub with c.1900 alterations.
 It has a brown ceramic frontage with raised white lettering 'CASTLE HOTEL'.
 This is one of a number of Kay's Atlas Brewery pubs with ceramic frontages.
-The interior has a layout of three rooms with a corridor down right-hand side, but the disused front left door indicates an off-sales has been absorbed into the public bar.
-A vestibule on the right has been removed, but the mosaic 'Castle Hotel' floor remains and the inner door has a 'The Castle' etched panel.
+The interior has a layout of three rooms with a corridor down right-hand side.
+The partition between the corridor and the public bar was removed many years ago.
+A vestibule on the right has been replaced with a smaller one, but the mosaic 'Castle Hotel' floor remains and the inner door has a 'The Castle' etched panel.
 The small public bar has a wonderful colourful glazed faience (both ceramic and tiles) bar counter front - one of only thirteen such examples left in the whole of the UK; it has a new wooden top.
-Also retained is a fine Victorian bar back fitting, 1960s fixed seating and there is a good patterned ceiling.
+Also retained is a fine old bar back fitting, 1960s fixed seating and there is a good patterned anaglypta ceiling.
+The left-hand door, which gives directly onto the street, is disused.

-The passageway to the rear also has a good ceiling.
-A door beyond the public bar servery has a 'Bar Parlour' etched and frosted glass panel and the room retains old fixed bench seating on two sides, some bell pushes, a baffle by the door, and has a Victorian-style fireplace.
-Further down the passageway at the rear left is an extended and modernised room with a stage for music events and is popular with diners at lunchtimes.
+The patterned ceiling continues into the passageway to the rear.
+A door beyond the public bar servery has a 'Bar Parlour' etched and frosted glass panel and the room retains old fixed bench seating on two sides, some bell pushes, a baffle by the door, and has a reproduction Victorian-style fireplace.
+Further down the passageway at the rear left is an extended and modernised room with a stage for music events.
 Although containing no original fittings it does have a partition wall with old leaded windows separating it from the corridor.
 Note the carved corbels for the beams.

 Other Heritage Pubs with a ceramic bar counter are the Black Horse, Preston, Lancashire; Burlingtons Bar (at the Town House), St Annes on Sea, Lancashire; Mountain Daisy, Sunderland, Tyne & Wear; Red Lion, Erdington, Birmingham; Polar Bear, Hull, East Yorkshire; White Hart Hotel, Hull, East Yorkshire; Garden Gate, Hunslet, Leeds, West Yorkshire; Golden Cross, Cardiff, Glamorgan, Wales; Crown, Belfast, Northern Ireland.